MarilynKeller/HIT/README.md

 #### SMPL model files
 Download the SMPL model from https://smpl.is.tue.mpg.de/ and update the path `smplx_models_path` in `hit_config.py` to the proper path.
-The folder hierarchie should be the following:
+The folder hierarchy should be the following:
 ```
 ${MODELS}
 ├── smpl